Refinancing a reverse mortgage

 If you don’t meet the eligibility for a reverse mortgage, you have other options.

-Home-Equity Loan.
-You can borrow against the equity in your home if you need cash.
+- Home-Equity Loan.
+Borrow against the equity in your home if you need cash.
 Your interest is tax deductible, and fees can be lower than a reverse mortgage, but you could lose your home if you miss monthly payments.

 Refinancing can get you lower rates on your mortgage if you have equity in your home.
 There is a list of qualifications to meet, including being 62 years old or older and have a history of on-time payments and taxes.